14 Integral relations of a single-phase atmosphere

 \[ \begin{align} \frac{\partial e}{\partial t} &= -\nabla\cdot\left(p\mathbf{v}\right) - \nabla\cdot\left(e\mathbf{v}\right) \Leftrightarrow\frac{\partial e}{\partial t} + \nabla\cdot\left(e\mathbf{v}\right) = -\nabla\cdot\left(p\mathbf{v}\right) + \rho\mathbf{v}\cdot\mathbf{f}_R + \epsilon.\tag{14.17}\label{eq:poynting_met} \end{align} \]

 This is also referred to as the Poynting theorem of meteorology in analogy to the Poynting theorem of ED Eq.
 (3.47).
 As a special case of Eq.
-(14.16) is obtained for stationary flows of incompressible ideal media
+(14.16), one obtains, for stationary flows of incompressible ideal media, because of

 \[ \begin{align} \nabla\cdot\mathbf{v} &= 0,\\ \md{p} &= \mathbf{v}\cdot\nabla p \end{align} \]